alexbiehl/levenshteingen/README.md

 "fromState" -> (x, k) -> ("toState", d)

-where x is the characteristic vector of W with length k = min(2 * n + 1, w - i) where i is the minimal boundary of current the state.
+where x is the characteristic vector of W with length k = min(2 * n + 1, w - i) and i denotes the minimal boundary of current the state.
 The start state is always (A, 0), which means, state A with boundary 0. d means the increment to the current boundary.